paulross/xmlwriter/README.md

 This project is based on the [pybind11 example](https://github.com/pybind/python_example), it can also build under Xcode which is useful for error checking.

 A degree of effort went into separating pure C++ code from CPython and pybind11 code.
-The intention was that code in the ``cpp/`` directory was independent of CPython and pybind11, in practice pybind11 headers were needs to provide ``*args`` for the ``__exit__`` methods.
+The intention was that code in the ``cpp/`` directory was independent of CPython and pybind11.
+In practice pybind11 headers were needed in the ``cpp/`` directory to provide ``*args`` for the ``__exit__`` methods.
 Perhaps there is a workaround for this.

 <a name="Development_Time"></a>
 ## Development Time

 About 2 to 3 days of work.
 This should be reduced in future projects as there was a fair amount of fiddling around understanding pybind11 corner cases, such as having to use a lambda to convert a ``std::string`` to a bytes object.

 This development time would be what I would expect for a 'C' extension, but see [code maintainability](Code_Maintainability) below.